-- (11) Includes 1,519,734 shares issuable upon exercise of warrants by Air Partners to purchase Class A common stock. - (12) Represents shares subject to warrants held by Air Partners to purchase Class B common stock.

-- (13) American General Corporation ("American General") holds a limited partnership interest in Air Partners.
-On the basis of certain provisions of the limited partnership agreement of Air Partners, American General may be deemed to beneficially own the shares of Class A common stock and any Class B common stock (including shares subject to warrants) beneficially owned by Air Partners that are attributable to such limited partnership interest.
+- (9) Includes 1,519,734 shares issuable upon exercise of warrants by Air Partners to purchase Class A common stock. - (10) Represents shares subject to warrants held by Air Partners to purchase Class B common stock. - (11) Based on reports filed with the Commission, the shares reported represent the proportionate interest in shares beneficially owned by Air Partners, of which American General Corporation ("American General") is a limited partner, including shares issuable upon exercise of warrants held by Air Partners to purchase 276,315 shares of Class A common stock.
+On the basis of certain provisions of the limited partnership agreement of Air Partners, American General may be deemed to beneficially own the shares of Class A common stock and any Class B common stock beneficially owned by Air Partners that are attributable to such limited partnership interest.
 However, American General, pursuant to Rule 13d-4 under the Exchange Act, disclaims beneficial ownership of all such shares.
-American General may be deemed to have shared voting and dispositive power with respect to all of the shares reported in the table for American General. - (14) Based on reports filed with the Commission under the Exchange Act, the shares reported represent American General's proportionate interest in shares beneficially owned by Air Partners, including 276,315 shares of Class A common stock issuable upon exercise of warrants held by Air Partners and attributable to the limited partnership interest of American General. - (15) Based on reports filed with the Commission under the Exchange Act, the shares reported include 283 shares held by an indirect wholly-owned subsidiary of American General, and 615,024 shares of Class B common stock issuable upon exercise of warrants held by Air Partners and attributable to the limited partnership interest of American General. - (16) Based on information furnished to the Company, the shares reported include 151,514 shares of Class B common stock issuable upon conversion of the Company's 6 3/4% Convertible Subordinated Notes due April 15, 2006.
+American General may be deemed to have voting and shared dispositive power with respect to all such shares. - (12) The reported shares include 283 shares held by an indirect wholly owned subsidiary of American General and 615,024 shares issuable upon exercise of warrants held by Air Partners to purchase Class B common stock.
+American General may be deemed to share voting and dispositive power with respect to such 615,307 shares. - (13) Based on information furnished to the Company, the shares reported include 151,514 shares of Class B common stock issuable upon conversion of the Company's 6 3/4% Convertible Subordinated Notes due April 15, 2006.
 FMR, together with its wholly owned subsidiaries, Fidelity Management & Research Company and Fidelity Management Trust Company, has sole dispositive power with respect to 3,159,337 of the shares beneficially owned by it and sole voting power with respect to 2,436,423 of such shares.
 FMR has no shared voting or dispositive power.
-Members of the Edward D. Johnson 3d family own approximately 49% of the outstanding voting stock of FMR Corp. - (17) Includes 8,200 shares of Class A common stock beneficially owned by Bonderman Family Limited Partnership.
-Also includes 2,740,000 shares of Class A common stock beneficially owned by Air Partners or 1,519,734 such shares subject to warrants (collectively, 54.5% of the class) owned by Air Partners, which Mr. Bonderman may be deemed to own beneficially.
-See note 10. - (18) Includes 3,000 shares subject to vested director stock options, 441,225 shares beneficially owned by Bonderman Family Limited Partnership, 369,108 shares owned by 1992 Air, Inc. and 2,403 shares owned by Air II General, Inc. See note 10.
-Also includes 3,382,632 shares subject to warrants owned by Air Partners, which Mr. Bonderman may be deemed to own beneficially.
-See note 10. - (19) The referenced stockholder holds limited partnership interests in Air Partners.
-On the basis of certain provisions of the limited partnership agreement of Air Partners, the referenced stockholder may also be deemed to beneficially own the shares of Class A common stock and any Class B common stock beneficially owned by Air Partners that are attributable to such limited partnership interests.
-Such shares are not included in the amounts shown for the referenced stockholder. - (20) The Estate of Larry L. Hillblom owns 60.6 percent of one class of shares and 100 percent of another class of shares of DHL Corporation.
-DHL Corporation, in turn, owns 100 percent of the outstanding shares of DHL Management, Inc. Accordingly, the estate may be deemed to own beneficially the 322,970 shares of Class B common stock of the Company held by DHL Management, Inc. - (21) Includes 3,000 shares to vested director stock options.
-Also includes 30,200 shares held in trusts for the benefit of Mr. Sturm's children, 15,100 shares held in a charitable trust for which Mr. Sturm acts as Trustee, and 4,300 shares held by a corporation of which Mr. Sturm is the principal stockholder. - (22) This entity is a general partner of 1992 Air GP, one of the general partners of Air Partners.
-See note 10. - (23) This entity is one of the general partners of Air Partners.
-See note 10.
+Members of the Edward D. Johnson 3d family own approximately 49% of the outstanding voting stock of FMR Corp. - (14) Includes 3,000 shares subject to vested director stock options, 441,225 shares beneficially owned by Bonderman Family Limited Partnership, 379,194 shares owned by 1992 Air GP and 2,403 shares owned by Air II General, Inc. (see note 8).
+Also includes 3,382,632 shares subject to warrants owned by Air Partners, which Mr. Bonderman may be deemed to own beneficially (see note 8).
+Does not include 8,200 shares of Class A common stock beneficially owned by Bonderman Family Limited Partnership.
+Also does not include 2,740,000 shares of Class A common stock beneficially owned by Air Partners or 1,519,734 such shares subject to warrants (collectively, 54.5% of the class) owned by Air Partners, which Mr. Bonderman may be deemed to own beneficially (see note 8).